rishoej/React-leaderboard-app/README.md

 # React-leaderboard-app
-Using React, pug, nodeJS & scss
+React leaderboard based on api.
+Using React, pug, nodeJS & scss.

 # How to
 - git clone